 Social Intelligence

-YouTube Shorts API and Its Role in 2025
+YouTube Shorts API and its Role in 2026

-Brands can pair Shorts insights with Phyllo’s Social Screening to ensure content aligns with community standards and brand values.
+Brands can also combine Shorts insights with tools like Phyllo’s Social Screening to ensure content aligns with brand safety and community guidelines.

 Integrating the YouTube API with Social Listening